Are your employees skilled enough to be future-ready?

 So, where do we go from here?

-In your organisation, you can analyse which employees are least skilled in ‘thinking skills’, considering how their job descriptions may change by year 2025.
+In your organization, you can analyze which employees are least skilled in ‘thinking skills’, considering how their job descriptions may change by year 2025.

 In our experience, technical professionals most often would benefit from these skills because they are deeply knowledgeable about their field but not so well-equipped to communicate, propose and influence ideas to those outside their field.